Checking Timed Bisimilarity with Virtual Clocks: Checking for Timed Bisimulation

 Since we assumed $n > 1$ and since the symbolic states are virtually equivalent, we omit the first if-statement.
 The symbolic states are already AB-\synchronized{} and the $\syncfunction{}$ function does not affect them.
 All values are equal to zero and k-normalization does not change them.
 Due to the fact that $\text{visited}$ is empty, the second if-statement is also omitted and the initial symbolic states are added to $\text{new-visited}$.
 Since we only consider the transitions depicted in Figure~\ref{fig:algorithm:initial-example:Illustration}, the outgoing action transitions at the initial symbolic states are ignored and we only check the outgoing $\varepsilon$-transitions.

-Therefore, we now apply recursive call with parameters $n-1$ and the new $\text{visited}$ set to the targets of the $\varepsilon$-transitions.
+We now apply the recursive call with parameters $n-1$ and the new $\text{visited}$ set to the targets of the $\varepsilon$-transitions.
 Since we assumed $n > 1$, we can conclude $(n-1) > 0$.
 Furthermore, since the zones are virtually equivalent, we can omit the first if-statement.
 Since the symbolic states are already AB-\synchronized{}, the $\syncfunction{}$ function does not change the symbolic states.
 Once again, k-normalization has no impact here, and the symbolic states included in $\text{new-visited}$ are not equal to the symbolic states under test.
 Consequently, the second if-statement can be ignored.
 The algorithm now generates another visited set.
 For reasons of uniqueness, we call this set "$\text{last-visited}$". $\text{last-visited}$ contains the pair of initial symbolic states and the current pair of symbolic states.
 We first check the outgoing $\varepsilon$-transitions.
+We consider two scenarios for the function